ecmwf-projects/cads-messages/sites/cems/2024/system-session.md

 severity: warning
 ---

-Core system session in now over.
-Consolidation actions runnign in the background might still affect performance.
+System is having technical problems.
+We are working to resume operations asap.
 You can check status [here](https://status.ecmwf.int/).